kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 #### Name

 The `Name` cookie attribute MAY be configured via the `cookie.name` field.
 This field has Extended support because some implementations, such as cloud-based global load balancers, don't have the capability to configure the cookie name.

+**Cookie names MUST be unique** across all session persistence configurations within a Gateway.
+This includes:
+- Across all route rules using route-level session persistence
+- Across all BackendTrafficPolicies
+- Between route-level session persistence and BackendTrafficPolicy configurations

+**Rationale for uniqueness requirement:**
+- Avoids "action at a distance" where creating one route changes another route's behavior
+- Prevents configuration conflicts when routes use the same name but different settings
+- Avoids RFC 6265 compliance issues - when paths overlap, browsers send multiple cookies with the same name, and servers cannot determine from the Cookie header which Path was used ([RFC 6265 Section 4.2.2](https://datatracker.ietf.org/doc/html/rfc6265#section-4.2.2)), and servers should not rely upon the order of same-named cookies ([RFC 6265 Section 5.4](https://datatracker.ietf.org/doc/html/rfc6265#section-5.4))

 The use case for configuring the cookie name via `cookie.name` is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
 Refer to [Session Initiation Guidelines](#session-initiation-guidelines)